Primary Image

 Intensive Care Unit: (Huang et al, 2016) Assessed at baseline (prior to hospitalization; n = 806), ICU admission/awakening (n = 662), ICU discharge (n = 71), and hospital discharge (n = 73)

-• Statistically significant, positive changes for all time points were found (p <0.01)
+• Statistically significant, positive changes between each consecutive time point were found (p < 0.01)

 Intensive Care Unit: (Richtrmoc et al, 2020) Assessed at ICU admission/awakening (n = 40) and ICU discharge (n = 40)

-• The effect size was 0.52 from ICU admission to ICU discharge
+• Moderate effect size of 0.53 from ICU admission to ICU discharge

 Bibliography